Water in the Walla Walla Community

-On average our campus uses 60,000 CCF of water per year.
+On average our campus uses over 60,000 CCF of water per year.
 This is enough water to fill around 70 Olympic-size swimming pools, or close to 2% of Bennington Lake's capacity.
 Given the magnitude of water use, it is imperative that we adopt environmental conscious decisions in the way we use water.
 The Office of Sustainability is developing a campus Sustainability Strategic Plan.
 This plan will have the following objectives with regard to water conservation:

 - Institute water conservation practices and planning throughout the campus to reduce both domestic and outdoor water use